Wells Fargo Maintains Abbott Laboratories (ABT) Overweight Recommendation

-On April 5, 2023, Wells Fargo maintained coverage of Abbott Laboratories with a Overweight recommendation.
+Fintel reports that on April 10, 2023, Wells Fargo maintained coverage of Abbott Laboratories (NYSE:ABT) with a Overweight recommendation.

 See our leaderboard of companies with the largest price target upside.